A la Recherche d’une Politique Russe

 On the one hand, Merkel took the lead in 2014 in stopping Putin from going the whole hog and also grabbing “Novorossiya” from Ukraine after illegally annexing Crimea, by pressing sanctions.
 Together with France, she then managed and contained the Moscow-stoked separatists’ war in eastern Ukraine—no small feat for a country that’s not a nuclear power and whose military isn’t up to much.
 On the other hand, the chancellor kept up her support for the Baltic Sea pipeline project, Nord Stream 2, which is supposed to bring more Russian natural gas to western Europe, by circumventing Ukraine, Poland, and other countries in-between.
 Energy or wider economic relations, Merkel insisted, should be kept separate.

 This anachronistic stance in a geo-economic age was always very strange; it seems to be ending now, and about time, too.
 First Maas and then Merkel have suggested over the last couple of days that that Russian obstructiveness in the Navalny case could lead them to advocate halting or completely abandoning the—almost completed—project, which the Trump administration has started targeting with sanctions.
 This went hand in hand with the German government becoming certain that a Russian secret service must have committed the crime, using a novel Novichok variant that only a state-run laboratory can handle.
-In other words, the attempted murder was clearly government-sponsored, likely with an eye on events in Belarus, where the opposition to “Europe’s last dictator” Aleksander Lukashenka after crudely rigged elections continues to mobilize mass demonstrations, in spite of brutal attacks.
+In other words, the attempted murder was clearly government-sponsored, likely with an eye on events in Belarus, where the opposition to “Europe’s last dictator” Aleksander Lukashenka after crudely rigged elections continues to mobilize mass demonstrations, in spite of brutal attacks by the security forces.